qhyang42/breathmetrics-py/docs/dev_notes.md

-9/27/2025 add find extrema. need to find a testing data 9/29/2025 tested core functions. onset detection not working. need to rewrite the whole thing because chatgpt is being dumb 9/30/2025 legacy onset detection added and tested
+9/27/2025 add find extrema. need to find a testing data 9/29/2025 tested core functions. onset detection not working. need to rewrite the whole thing because chatgpt is being dumb 9/30/2025 legacy onset detection added and tested 10/1/2025 add primary core function added and working. behavior is slightly different from original breathmetrics?

 # pipeline from orig breathmetrics toolbox: